Punk & New Wave A-Z 60s & 70s A-Z Compilations Record Labels

 Tim McStay, Earl Gill, Tony Koklin, Paul O'Reilly, Philip Cullen

-Unhappy with how his career was progressing, Tony parted company with his manager Pete Cummins in 1981.
-The split was amicable.
-He assembled a new band called Wall To Wall with Tim McStay (keyboards) and Paul O'Raghallaigh (guitar) of The Resistors and Earl Gill on drums.
+Tony with Phil Cullen assembled a new band to promote the album.
+This band was named Wall To Wall.
+The lineup was Koklin and Cullen with Tim McStay (keyboards) and Paul O'Raghallaigh (guitar) of The Resistors and Earl Gill on drums.
 This lineup played the Lisdoonvarna festival twice, in 1981 and 1982.
 The 1981 program notes read:

 Discography